darrenarmstrong85/task-202307/lib/task3/readme.md

 the performance required cannot be obtained using 1-minute binned data.

+### Variable Sampling Resolution

+We may still want to use different summary representations for different granularities, as this will ensure we obtain the best performance over a range of user queries, and provides appropriate precision where needed.
+Inside the call to `getStockSamples`, once we have a sample increment and table of sample points, we use a binary search to find the table of interest.

+There is an approx 10:1 reduction in storage cost if 1-second bins are appropriate.
+Given the description of expected use, it seems that raw tick data would almost never be needed for the granularity required.

+Finally, given how small the data storage requirements are for daily samples ( <100MB **total** ), I think it would be worth storing daily data as a flat file within the database, with the `g# attribute set either on-disk or upon loading.

+So for the purpose of this exercise, I have decided to use the sampling increment as follows:

+- If the sample increments are smaller than 1 minute, use 1-second binned data.

+- If the sample increment is above 1 minute, we use the trade1min table.

+- If the sample increment is greater than 1 day, use daily stats

-Given the increased cost to store 1-second binned data, it may be decided that there is no need for this.
-To store all data for three years across all granularities would use <10TB of data, which by modern standards is a very small dataset.
+Given the increased cost to store 1-second binned data, it could conceivably be decided that there is no need for this.
+To store all data for three years across all granularities would use < 10 TB of data, which by modern standards is a very small dataset.
+If we choose to use compression as I suggest later, this is reduced to < 2 TB.

 Note that within the `snap` function we check to see if we are joining daily data, and if so we perform the whole join in a single aj